S2FGL: Spatial Spectral Federated Graph Learning: Abstract

 \section{Abstract}

-Federated Graph Learning (FGL) combines the privacy-preserving capabilities of federated learning (FL) with the strong graph modeling capability of Graph Neural Networks (GNNs).
-Current research addresses subgraph-FL only from the structural perspective, neglecting the propagation of graph signals on spatial and spectral domains of the structure.
-From a spatial perspective, subgraph-FL introduces edge disconnections between clients, leading to disruptions in label signals and a degradation in the class knowledge of the global GNN.
+Federated Graph Learning (FGL) combines the privacy-preserving capabilities of Federated Learning (FL) with the strong graph modeling capability of Graph Neural Networks (GNNs).
+Current research addresses subgraph-FL from the structural perspective, neglecting the propagation of graph signals on the spatial and spectral domains of the structure.
+From a spatial perspective, subgraph-FL introduces edge disconnections between clients, leading to disruptions in label signals and a degradation in the semantic knowledge of the global GNN.
 From a spectral perspective, spectral heterogeneity causes inconsistencies in signal frequencies across subgraphs, which makes local GNNs overfit the local signal propagation schemes.
-As a result, spectral client drifts occur, undermining global generalizability.
-To tackle the challenges, we propose a global knowledge repository to mitigate label signal disruption and a frequency alignment to address spectral client drifts.
+As a result, spectral client drift occurs, undermining global generalizability.
+To tackle the challenges, we propose a global knowledge repository to mitigate the challenge of poor semantic knowledge caused by label signal disruption.
+Furthermore, we design a frequency alignment to address spectral client drift.
 The combination of \textbf{S}patial and \textbf{S}pectral strategies forms our framework \ourabbv{}.
 Extensive experiments on multiple datasets demonstrate the superiority of \ourabbv{}.
 The code is available at \url{https://github.com/Wonder7racer/S2FGL.git}